CNES/cars/docs/source/exploring_the_field/from_satellite_images_to_dsm.rst

 | |rasterization|     |br| |                                             |
 +--------------------------+---------------------------------------------+

-For each point in one image, we find the corresponding point in the other image (see :ref:`below<matching>`).
+| For each point in one image, the software searches the corresponding point in the other image.
+| The color of the pixels (grayscale) in the image :ref:`below<matching>` corresponds to the shift value.
+Some pixels do not have a match (matching error due to moving objects, shadows etc.).

 .. _matching: